 If you are interested in killed in action military burials in Oakdale Cemetery, be sure to take a look at my post about William Lee Owen Brown, who perished in Vietnam.

-Thank you to my friends at Arcadia Publishing for sending a complimentary review copy of this title.
+Thank you to my friends at Arcadia Publishing for sending a complimentary review copy of Fort Clinch, Fernandina and the Civil War.
 Knowing my interest in Florida and the Civil War this is a book I am looking forward to cracking open.

 From the publisher website: